Obama honors firefighters killed in Texas fertilizer plant blast

 James Bruno waited until he parked to don the freshly ironed blue Irving, Texas, fire department shirt for the service.
 Walking with his wife, he said he felt a certain kinship with those who lost their lives in the explosion.

 "They made the ultimate sacrifice trying to help everyone in their own town out," he said.

 The town had 33 volunteer firefighters.
 Five were killed, as were four paramedics from nearby towns who rushed to the scene.
 Among the others killed was an off-duty Dallas firefighter who lived in West and a local welder who went to the plant to help.

 Obama praised the courage of people "who so love their neighbors as themselves that they are willing to lay down their lives for each other.

 "America needs towns like West.
 That's what makes this country great, it's towns like West," he said.

-Besides Obama, speakers included Texas Governor Rick Perry and Baylor University President Kenneth Starr, best known for his investigation of the sex scandal involving then-President Bill Clinton and White House intern Monica Lewinsky during the 1990s.
+Other speakers included Texas Governor Rick Perry and Baylor University President Kenneth Starr, best known for his investigation of the sex scandal involving then-President Bill Clinton and White House intern Monica Lewinsky during the 1990s.